netdata/netdata/health/notifications/pagerduty/README.md

 # Send alert notifications to PagerDuty

-[PagerDuty](https://www.pagerduty.com/company/) is the enterprise incident resolution service that integrates with ITOps and DevOps monitoring stacks to improve operational reliability and agility.
+[PagerDuty](https://www.pagerduty.com/company/) is an enterprise incident resolution service that integrates with ITOps and DevOps monitoring stacks to improve operational reliability and agility.
 From enriching and aggregating events to correlating them into incidents, PagerDuty streamlines the incident management process by reducing alert noise and resolution times.